chalmerlowe/intro_to_sprinting/README.md

 This project is based on anaconda, git, and github for Python sprints.
 This project can be modified for the needs of other sprints.

+# Prerequisites

+Beginners will need to already know the following.

+1. How to edit plain text files on their computer.
+(add other things here)

+# questions

+Who is the audience of this file?
+    the beginners? the sprint leader? both?
+Should it be directed towards the beginner even if sprint leaders would read it also?